Fire Sprinkler Inspection Department

 Consolidated Medical Services, Inc.

-Although reporting intervals vary among governing authorities, the system owner is responsible for the entire inspection testing and maintenance scope of NFPA-25.
+Although reporting intervals vary among governing authorities, the fire sprinkler system owner is responsible for the entire “Inspection Testing and Maintenance” (ITM) scope of NFPA-25.